 Open source participation is one way to gain real-world skills and make connections that will last you through your career.
 Volunteer staff will include professionals and academics who use open source daily.

-We're a non-profit that helps people get involved in open source.
-You can learn more.
+The event is put together with the help of OpenHatch, a non-profit that helps people get involved in open source.

 If you want to get in touch with us, the best thing to do is to email us.
 Try this: email@example.com

 Want to chat ahead of the event?
 Ask questions on #openhatch on FreeNode.
 Consider using IRC your first open source accomplishment. :) Click here for web chat.